+Apple’s product design team is remarkable — I think you’d be hard pressed finding someone to dispute that.
 What makes Apple’s designers remarkable, is their ability to empathize with the consumer — or as Mike Markkula wrote in The Apple Marketing Philosphy:

 Instead of cramming features into a device to feed the greedy consumer, Apple’s designers and engineers dig in deeper and go further than offering just veneer.
-They pay attention to how a device feels in your hand; how it feels in your pocket; or how it feels while resting on your bedside table at night.
+They pay attention to how a device feels in your hand, how it feels in your pocket, or how it feels while resting on your bedside table at night.

 Touching the upper right corner of the screen on the Galaxy S II using one hand, with its 4.27-inch screen, while you’re walking down the street looking at Google Maps, is extremely difficult and frustrating.